Learned-Database Systems Security: Related Work

 \paragraphbe{Microarchitectural side-channels.} Microarchitectural attacks such as cache attacks~\cite{osvik2006cache, yarom2014flush+} are a universal threat to any software that handles sensitive data, illustrating the danger of inadvertent information flow through shared resources, i.e. the same property that characterizes how ML is being used in software systems.

-\paragraphbe{Attacks on data structures.} Crosby and Wallach~\cite{crosby2003denial} observed in 2003 that many commonly used data structures are optimized for average-case performance yet have expensive edge cases that can be maliciously invoked, leading to attacks like HashDoS attack~\cite{waldehash}.
+\paragraphbe{Attacks on data structures.} \cite{crosby2003denial} observed in 2003 that many commonly used data structures are optimized for average-case performance yet have expensive edge cases that can be maliciously invoked, leading to attacks like HashDoS attack~\cite{waldehash}.
 Our attack on ALEX shows how the advent of learned systems can reintroduce this risk.
-Other prior works considered attacks on traditional data structures, for example a data-leakage attack that recovers B-tree training data (i.e., the indexed keys) but requires writing into the index to detect node splits~\cite{futoransky2007nd2db}.
-Kornaropoulos et al.~\cite{kornaropoulos2020price} mounted the first attack on a recently-proposed learned system, a poisoning attack on the original read-only RMI index.
-The work did not consider other learned systems, nor systematically study the root causes of ML vulnerabilities and their manifestation across the learned-systems field.
+Other prior works considered attacks on traditional data structures, for example a data-leakage attack that recovers B-tree training data (i.e., the indexed keys) but requires writing into the index to detect node splits~\cite{futoransky2007nd2db}. \cite{kornaropoulos2020price} mounted the first attack on a recently-proposed learned system, a poisoning attack on the original read-only RMI index.
+In a more recent and concurrent work, \cite{yang-23-algorithmic} present a poisoning attack against ALEX similar to our investigation.
+Both works, however, did not consider other learned systems, nor systematically study the root causes of ML vulnerabilities and their manifestation across learned-systems.